vinkrish/F1-2021/README.md

 Removed Haas from both qualifying and race results as I don't consider Mazepin as a challenger for Schumacher, Schumacher does exceptionally well for Haas so no disrespect.

+## About Code

-f1_2021_qualifying_results.py parses qualifying results from motorsport website. f1_2021_race_results.py parses race results from motorsport website.
+`f1_2021_qualifying_results.py` parses qualifying results from motorsport website.
+`f1_2021_race_results.py` parses race results from motorsport website.

-f1_2021_qualifying_winners.py finds winner of each race by comparing qualifying time among teammates. f1_2021_race_winners.py finds winner of each race by comparing race time among teammates.
+`f1_2021_qualifying_winners.py` finds winner of each race by comparing qualifying time among teammates.
+`f1_2021_race_winners.py` finds winner of each race by comparing race time among teammates.

-f1_2021_qualifying_winner.py finds how many races a respective driver outperformed teammate in qualifying and thus stood first. f1_2021_race_winner.py finds how many races a respective driver outperformed teammate in race and thus stood first.
+`f1_2021_qualifying_winner.py` finds how many races a respective driver outperformed teammate in qualifying and thus stood first.
+`f1_2021_race_winner.py` finds how many races a respective driver outperformed teammate in race and thus stood first.

 ## Criteria for Qualifying Winner: